rmcwalter/STSstep/README.md

 Download the Sound Texture Synthesis step (STSstep) source code from github.
 You will also need to download two other software packages.
 The first is the optimizaiton minFunc package found here: https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html.
 The other is the Large time-frequency analysis toolbox (LTFAT) that can be found here: http://ltfat.github.io

-The minFun should be placed in a main STSstep directory in a folder labelled "\_minFunc" and the LTFAT should be placed the folder labelled "\_ltfat".
+The minFun should be placed in a main STSstep directory in a folder labelled "\_minFunc_2012" and the LTFAT should be placed the folder labelled "\_ltfat".